 First, calculate the food cost of the charcuterie board

-Start with all edible components on your board.
-Add up literally everything that goes on the plate:
+Begin with every edible component on your board.
+Account for literally everything that touches the plate:

 - Cheeses: Calculate per 100 grams per person